AlaskaAirlines/AuroDocsSite/src/content/pages/typeDesignGuidlines.md

 * On-light: primary site environment
 * On-dark: copy on dark photography; further usage to be defined.

-Additional details about the usage of typography on light or dark backgrounds can be found within [color - design tokens](/colors).
+Additional details about the usage of typography on light or dark backgrounds can be found within [color usage](/core/color) page.

 ### Reverse weight scale